Kiermaier, Margot lead hit parade as Rays beat Red Sox 8-7

 Kiermaier’s opposite-field line drive off reliever Jeffrey Springs (0-1) rolled all the way to the wall in left-center field.
 Yoshi Tsutsugo and Margot scored after both singled to start the inning.
 Kiermaier had three RBIs.

 Margot’s double in the eighth made it 8-5.
+The former Red Sox prospect said his father’s recent passing was a motivating factor in his big day at the plate.

+“It was good to have a game like today.
+I felt like he was there with me,” Margot said through an interpreter.
+“Being a baseball family, I have four brothers who also signed and four nephews who have played professional baseball, so anytime I struggled he was the guy I called for positivity.”

 Kiermaier finished 2 for 4, Michael Perez (2 for 5) had a two-run single and Joey Wendle hit an RBI triple for the Rays, who had a season-high 16 hits.

 Tampa Bay has won four of five after taking three of four against the New York Yankees at home prior to this season-high 10-game road trip.